History Of Volleyball Game

 Unveiling the Short History of Volleyball

-His rulebook allowed any number of players on each side, a rule that was later limited to 6 players only.
+His rulebook allowed any number of players on each side, a rule that was later changed to allow only 6 players per team.
 Notably, he didn’t keep a contact limit for the ball before sending it into the opponent’s court( it is now 3 touches per pass).
-Although the game did not have fully furnished rules back then, it caught on throughout America, mostly due to YMCA’s wider networks.
+Although the game did not have fully furnished rules back then, it caught on throughout America, mostly due to YMCA’s the well-connected networks.

 Refinements and later developments

 As the history of volleyball continued on its course, newer rules were added and discarded.
-The points reached 21 from 25 and then were confined to 15.
-The ball also underwent some changes, the introduction of a lighter ball led to the development of far specialized techniques including spiking and setting.
+The total points reached 21 from 25 and then were confined to 15.
+The ball also underwent some changes – the introduction of a lighter ball led to the development of far-specialized techniques like spiking and setting.

 These techniques were born in the Philippines under the names ‘bomba’ or ‘Filipino bomb’.
 But it was all until 1947 before the first internal body for volleyball was created and thus the short history of volleyball embarked on a new long journey.